 All grantees are required to provide periodic reports to Agency detailing the current status of the project.
 Grantee will be responsible for providing quantitative, as well as qualitative, project results.
-Reported project information will be publicly available on ARB's website.
-All reports shall, at a minimum, include the following items:
+Reported project information will be publicly available on CARB's website.
+Reports shall, at a minimum, include the following items:

 - Project name

 - Project location

 - Total grant award

-- Quantified GHG reduction results
+- Quantified GHG emission reductions

-- Quantified energy saving results
+- Quantified co-benefits

-- Disadvantaged community definition used and census tract information

-- Disadvantaged community benefits for SB 535 definition per ARB Funding Guidelines
+- Disadvantaged and low-income community benefits

-- Quantified co-benefit results

 - Anticipated outcomes in the next quarter

 - Project timing

-Furthermore, 30 percent of awarded projects will be required to provide an annual project outcome report for up to five years after project completion.
-Projects selected for project outcome reporting may be based on geography, project type, co-benefits, and disadvantaged community status.
+Furthermore, 30 percent of awarded projects will be required to provide an annual project outcome report for up to three years after project completion.
+The timeline for project outcome reporting will begin once all the project components are complete.
+Projects selected for project outcome reporting may be based on geography, project type, co-benefits, and disadvantaged or low-income community status.